Asimov-Chuang/DeepHalo/B9Eq-4.md

 We appreciate the reviewer’s thoughtful question.
 While many prior models (e.g., FATE, TCNet) acknowledge context effects, none have **formally defined feature-based halo effects in a utility-decomposable framework**.
 Our work is, to the best of our knowledge, the first to do so.

 Concretely, given an offer set $\{A, B, C, D\}$, when estimating how the subset $\{A, B\}$ influences the utility of item $C$, **the function must depend only on the features of $A$, $B$, and $C$**, and **must not involve irrelevant items like $D$**.
 This subset-specific conditioning is critical for interpretability, but is not enforced in FATE, TCNet.
 Models such as FATE and TCNet attempt to learn context by directly entangling all item features.
 As the reviewer notes, their outputs can be interpreted via Eq.
 (10) as halo effects.
-However, **the interaction order in these models is uncontrolled**, and recovering a faithful decomposition would require evaluating up to $|S|-1$ orders—leading to exponentially many terms and breaking interpretability.
+However, **the interaction order in these models is uncontrolled**, and recovering a faithful decomposition would require evaluating up to $|S|-1$ orders, leading to exponentially many terms and breaking interpretability.

 The issue lies in their architecture.
 FATE combines global context with individual features but cannot restrict interaction depth.
 TCNet’s attention mechanism inherently mixes all items, effectively modeling full-order interactions by design.
 As a result, these models **do not formulate context effects in a structured, decomposable way**, making interpretation difficult.